LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 The supported operators are listed below.
-Unless otherwise specified, the only difference between the 2D and 3D versions are that whenever points or vectors are expected, the points and vectors must be of the dimensionality specified by the shape file.
+Unless otherwise specified, the only difference between the 2D and 3D versions are that whenever points or vectors are expected, the points and vectors must be of the dimensionality specified by the Klee input.

 Operators take the form of :code:`operator_name: value`, where :code:`operator_name` is the name of the operator, and